Paper: newspaper, magazines, catalogs, paper bags, junk mail, residential mixed paper, telephone books, etc.

 Cardboard and Paperboard: cereal boxes, egg cartons, corrugated cardboard, file folders, aseptic milk and juice cartons.
 All of this material should be flattened.

-NO light bulbs, hypodermic needles or sharp objects, bubble wrap, vinyl siding, Styrofoam, toys, diapers, potato chip bags or trash.
+NO light bulbs, hypodermic needles or sharp objects, bubble wrap, vinyl siding, Styrofoam, toys, diapers, potato chip bags, plastic bags, plastic film or trash.

 Compact Florescent Light Bulbs: Phinney Lumber, located at 519 Fort Hill Road, will accept unbroken compact florescent light bulbs for recycling free of charge.
 Customers can bring in their CFL bulbs and leave them with a store associate for recycling.